Song-Pingfan/Causal_Learn_Hackathon/README.md

 # Causal_Learn_Hackathon
-A repository for Turing AI Fellow Hackathon event
+This is a repository for Turing AI Fellow Hackathon event - Causal Discovery for Cancer.
+It contains some selected datasets and code demos.